-Compared to the rest of the Tucson Metropolitan Area market, the Garden District region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Tucson Metropolitan Area market, the Garden District submarket has lower rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 4 listings have been posted online, which means new availabilities are probably going fast.
+In the last 90 days, 38 listings have been listed, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,050 sqft.
-Most buildings in this market were built in 1988 and are Class B.
+The standard measurement for office space in this area is around 1,430 sqft.
+Most buildings in this region were built in 1988 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Arts, entertainment, and restaurants are the dominant industries in this market.
-Commute by motorcycle is the most popular way to get to work amongst Garden District occupants.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Arts, entertainment, and restaurants are the dominant industries in this region.
+Commute by motorcycle is the most popular way to get to work amongst Garden District residents.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.